Slack vs Discord: Everything You Need to Know (2026)

 Slack’s free version offers limited storage access, but Discord limits your file size

-Slack lets you share files as large as 1 GB, but its Free plan is exceptionally limiting when it comes to file storage.
+Slack lets you share files as large as 1 GB, but I found its Free plan is exceptionally limiting when it comes to file storage.
 You lose access to files older than 90 days, the same as with messages.

 Sharing a file in Slack